Blood Orange Margarita

 Fresh blood orange juice alternatives

 If fresh oranges aren’t at your fingertips to juice for blood orange drink recipes, a 100% pure carton of juice will still be divine.
-Shop bought juices can be sweeter, so you may need to reduce the amount of simple syrup in the cocktail.
-You can always substitute the blood orange with regular OJ – just remember you’ll lose a little sweetness along the way so add a little more simple syrup.
+Shop bought juices can be sweeter, so you may need to reduce the amount of sugar syrup in the cocktail.
+You can always substitute the blood orange with regular OJ – just remember you’ll lose a little sweetness along the way so add a little more sugar syrup.

 FREQUENTLY ASKED QUESTIONS